US Federal Reserve

 Monetary Policy Mandate Infographic

-The US Federal Reserve is a special combination of government and private groups that aims to be non-partisan.
+The US Federal Reserve System is a combination of government and private groups that aims to be non-partisan.
 The Federal Open Market Committee (FOMC), the main decision-making body of the Federal Reserve, consists of 12 voting members: seven from the Board of Governors and five regional Reserve Bank presidents.
-While the Board of Governors are appointed by the President and confirmed by the Senate, they are appointed for 14-year terms and can only serve a single term, giving them freedom from the political cycle or worry about re-appointment.
+While the Board of Governors is appointed by the President and confirmed by the Senate, they are appointed for 14-year terms.
+They can only serve a single term, giving them freedom from the political cycle or worry about re-appointment.
 The private sector also has significant input into the FOMC as commercial banks play a large role in deciding the presidents of the regional Reserve Banks.
-This combination of private and public allows the US Federal Reserve to remain non-partisan and make its decisions independently of the federal government.
+This combination of private and public influence allows the US Federal Reserve to remain unbiased and make decisions independently of the federal government and private sector lobbying.

 The US Federal Reserve, as part of its monetary policy operations, aims to keep the Fed Funds Rate within a certain range.
 The FOMC meets eight times a year to set this range and can use the tools of the Federal Reserve System to make sure that the actual rate, the Effective Fed Funds Rate, is kept within their desired range.